ubc-subbots/triton/src/triton_controls/README.md

     - `controls/ukf/odometry/filtered` (`nav_msgs/Odometry`) : AUV state
     ### Notes
     - This node is configured with the config file `state_estimator_config.yaml`.

+- `waypoint_marker` : A standalone node that monitors whether a set waypoint has been achieved, and publishes waypoint information and error to target.

+    ### Subscribed Topics
+    - `controls/ukf/odometry/filtered` (`nav_msgs/Odometry`) : AUV state
+    - `controls/waypoint_marker/set` (`triton_interfaces/Waypoint`) : Target waypoint
+    ### Published Topics
+    - `controls/waypoint_marker/current_goal` (`triton_interfaces/Waypoint`) : Current target waypoint
+    - `controls/input_pose` (`geometry_msgs/Pose`) : Error to target pose.
+For navigation.
+    ### Notes
+    - Initially, no goal is set.
+    - When a goal is set, the waypoint marker continuously monitors AUV state to determine whether the goal is achieved
+        - If a goal is set, attempts to set the same goal is ignored
+        - After a goal is achieved, it returns to the 'no goal' state
+        - Success is determined by the 'current_goal' topic, in the 'success' field of the waypoint messages
+    - When no goal is set, Poses with all zeros are published to the 'input_pose' topic, indicating that the AUV should not move

 ## Contributors